Who are the leading innovators in AR/VR trading platforms for the banking industry?

 In terms of application diversity, Advanced New Technologies held the top position, while Alibaba Group and Bank of America stood in second and third positions, respectively.
 By means of geographic reach, Sony Group leads the pack, followed by Alibaba Group and Trading Technologies International.

-To further understand the key themes and technologies disrupting the banking industry, access GlobalData’s latest thematic research report on Augmented Reality (AR) in Banking
+To further understand the key themes and technologies disrupting the banking industry, access GlobalData’s latest thematic research report on Banking.

 Premium Insights